 There are lots of things that give you Monday blue…

-Waking up in a dreary morning after a night of thunder downpour….
+Waking up on a dreary morning after a night of thunder downpour….

 Heading to work after an exciting, fun weekend….